intersystems-community/vscode-objectscript/docs/Configuration.md

 Once you have entered these values, the server definition is stored in your user settings.
 At that point another prompt appears, asking for a password to store in the system keychain.
 Enter the password for the username supplied earlier to complete the process.
 Storing a password is optional.
 You can terminate the process and store the server configuration by pressing either **Escape** or **Return**.
 If you do not store a password, users are prompted for a password each time they connect to the server.

+To remove a password from the keychain, Select **View > Command Palette > InterSystems Server Manager: Clear Password from Keychain**.
+The commands to both store and clear passwords are also available from the server context menu in the InterSystems Tools view.

 You can create a configuration for a server that is not currently running.

 ## Editing a Server Configuration